Guide for Library members Guide for Library members

 How much does it cost?

-Free loan of books, charges apply to most spoken word, audio and visual items.
+Books are Free to loan, charges apply to most spoken word, audio and visual items.
 Please visit the following page for further details: Library Fees and Charges

 What if I lose my library card?